Note

 File and serve the application

 Find out the documents, fees and steps required to file an application, including how to prepare evidence.
-If you apply for an interim or expedited order, the application will be heard in a separate hearing.
+If you apply for an interim or expedited order, the application may be heard in a separate hearing.

 Resolving the dispute